-An air conditioner unit helps to regulate the temperature of a room during hot weather.
+An air conditioning unit helps to regulate the temperature of a room during hot weather.
 Some units even feature a heating element for cold winter days when you don't need to make the room colder than it is outside.
-If you use your air conditioner's cooling function in the winter, the coils might freeze.
+If you use your air conditioner's cooling function in the winter, the coils might freeze up.
 If so, you'll want to follow a few guidelines to unfreeze them.

-Air conditioner units have limits to their thermostat settings.
+Air conditioning units have limits to their thermostat settings.
 The low end of the thermostat dips to approximately 60 degrees Fahrenheit on most units.
-If the weather outside is colder than that, it makes more sense to open a window to allow the outside air to cool the room than to use the air conditioner to do it.
+If the outside temperature is colder than that, it makes more sense to open a window to allow the outside air to cool the room than to use the air conditioner to do it.

-If the weather is warmer than the lowest thermostat setting, press the down directional button on the air conditioner unit's front panel, or on the remote control, to turn the thermostat down.
+If the weather is warmer than the lowest thermostat setting, press the down directional button on the air conditioner's front panel, or on the remote control, to turn the thermostat down.
 The air conditioner will cool the air until the room's temperature reaches the thermostat setting.